 The module will be introduced and framed by invited conservation experts whose lectures will establish reference points for the technical aspects of sustainable design in a historic context.
 Students will be made aware of tools with which to evaluate the application of sustainable technologies with respect to historic buildings.

-This module, lead by Professor Peter Salter uses iterative teaching methods.
+This module uses iterative teaching methods.
 It sets out to explore the formation of judgements regarding building conservation in practice through the use of case study or regional case study material.
 The precise subject matter of each area may vary according to circumstance.

 In focusing on a body of local examples it seeks to establish links to live projects and practitioners in Wales but it also allows the option of pursuing a student's own chosen case study in any location.